AdoptOpenJDK/TSC/README.md

 Tests include, but are not limited to the jtreg tests that come with OpenJDK itself.
 1. **Builds are system tested** - [System Tests](https://ci.adoptopenjdk.net/view/System%20tests/)
 from [openjdk-systemtests](https://github.com/AdoptOpenJDK/openjdk-systemtests) are executed and test results are posted to TODO
-1. **Builds are (J)TCK tested** - TCK (JCK) tests are executed and success / failure is reported to TODO.
-Note that internal details cannot be disseminated to the public due to the TCK licensing agreement.

 #### 3.3 Deploy Binaries